-by meter measurement shall be the only such building, or such part thereof as is supplied through meter.
+by meter measurement start such building, or such building, or such part thereof as is supplied through meter.

 3d.
 The returns of arrears of water rents, including the year 1887, shall be made as heretofore on the confirmation of the tax levy by the Board of Aldermen, and shall include all charges and penalties of every nature.